Building a House in Costa Rica: Methods

 I will close this article method with a very strong emphasis in advising not to take this method.
 Most likely, you will not save money and you risk your project.
 In the 10 years in Costa Rica, I have seen hundreds of abandoned foundations for the very same arrogance.
 Hire a builder and let him take on the responsibility and headaches.
 You can administer budgets and work flow schedules

-Following our series of building articles (in order) will empower you towards the success of your projects completion:
+Following our series of articles (in order) will empower you towards success when Building a House in Costa Rica:

 - How to Hire a Builder